pedromsantos/ts-kata/src/18_SocialNetwork/README.md

   - Assume that the user will always type the correct commands.
   - Just focus on the sunny day scenarios.
 - Don't bother making it work over a network or across processes.
-- It can all be done in memory, assuming that users will all share the same terminal.
+- It can all be done in memory, assuming that users will all use the same terminal.
 - Non-existing users should be created as they post their first message.
-- The application should not start with a pre-defined list of users.
+- Application should not start with a pre-defined list of users.

+IMPORTANT: Focus on writing the best code you can produce.
+Do not rush.
+Take as much time as you need; there is no deadline.

 ## Unit vs Integration vs Acceptance vs E2E Testing